openebs/openebs/contribute/design/1.x/replica_scaleup/dataplane/20190910-replica-scaleup.md

 #### Add new replica
 As an OpenEBS user, I should be able to add replicas to my volume.

+#### Move replica from one pool to another
+As an OpenEBS user, I should be able to move replica across pools.

 #### Replace non-existing replica
 As an OpenEBS user, I should be able to replace non-existing replica with new